Oppslia/Hammer-RoadGen/README.md

 Click **Generate VMF...** to write the map.

+# Make sure to select all of the road objects in hammer, then open the material **Face Edit Sheet** and click **Fit**.
+All your textures should be aligned now!

 ## Files & workflow

 RoadGen uses two file types, and they play different roles: